 This narrow, winding road cuts through a hilly, forested area with parks and scenic view points along the way.
 One such place is Chuckanut Mountain Park that offers trails for hikers, bikers and equestrians.

 Also located in the village is Chuckanut Bay Gallery & Sculpture Garden.
-This beautiful gallery offers a wide variety of beautiful items made by local artists.
+This beautiful gallery offers a wide variety of interesting items made by local artists.
 I could spend a fortune here!

 Not far down the road we came to Woodstock Farm which has trails and beautiful views of Bellingham Bay.